Jhgomez/StudyNotes/java/performance.md

 In our case I will show how to set up flight recordings inside a JavaFx Desktop app for Windows using Gradle Kotlin, remember you have two options, start JFR when an application starts or whenan application is already running.

 #### Create a JFR Recording
-I'm using a modular/multi module JavavaFx Windows Desktop application with several gradle modules and as mentioned in prev notes there is three ways to start a trace/recording, on application start and on demand(while application is running any moment).
+I'm using a modular/multi module JavaFx Windows Desktop application with several gradle modules and as mentioned in prev notes there is at least three ways to start a trace/recording, on application start and on demand(while application is running any moment) these two options can be executed in the command line if you're "building" your app on your own but since I'm using Gradle the arguments passed to the JVM to start a recording are configured in a Gradle buildscript, and the third option I know of is using JMC interface.
 The data that records capture are events, they can be of different four types:

 * **Duration Events**: they have duration, a start and stop time
 * **Instant Events**: WHen it ocurrs it gets instantly logged, for example, when a thread gets blocked